pydantic/pydantic/docs/blog/pydantic-v2.md

 * **plan mode** - where there's no inner validator
-* **wrap mode** - where the function takes a reference to a function which calls the inner validator, and can therefore modify the input before inner validation, modify the output after inner validation, conditionally not call the inner validator or catch errors from the inner validator and return a default value
+* **wrap mode** - where the function takes a reference to a function which calls the inner validator, and can therefore modify the input before inner validation, modify the output after inner validation, conditionally not call the inner validator or catch errors from the inner validator and return a default value, or change the error

 An example how a wrap validator might look: